 “When we started Indigo Anchor in 2018, we knew we would be a different kind of management consulting firm,” said Everett.
 “We would not be interested in fancy suits, not interested in churning out reports that were unhinged from real change.
 Nor would we be interested in peddling the latest organizational pop psychology.
 Outside of our consulting practice, we wanted to offer our thought leadership as an engaging self-help option and a place for community.
 Given that many of our clients are podcast listeners, we thought it would be a good format.”

 “Our style is rather different from many of the business, management, or leadership podcasts that currently exist,” said Baran.
 “Most notably, we recognize that the world is messy and that solutions often require a nuanced view of reality.
 Most of life does not lend itself to lists of easy steps to follow or ‘silver bullets’ that fix everything.
-Our conversations, therefore, are fairly in-depth.
+Our conversations, therefore, are relatively in-depth.
 And while we often provide perspectives and evidence-based ideas that our listeners will find immediately useful, our overall goal is to help our listeners think, learn, and maybe even laugh a little.”

 The Indigo Podcast will bring a unique spin to the category of business podcasts by: